 ADOLESCENT HEALTH PROJECT

-The Women’s Fund of Omaha is excited to partner with the Sherwood Foundation to address the issue of adolescent health through a grant-funded project that is responsible for holding providers accountable to evidence-informed practices and results-based outcomes to reduce the rates of sexually transmitted diseases (STDs) and teen pregnancy in Douglas County.
+The Women’s Fund of Omaha is excited to partner with The Sherwood Foundation to address the issue of adolescent health through a grant-funded project that is responsible for holding providers accountable to evidence-informed practices and results-based outcomes to reduce the rates of sexually transmitted diseases (STDs) and unintended teen pregnancy in Douglas County.
 Learn More